highbyte/dotnet-6502/docs/systems/c64/cartridges.md

 `waitForSystemReady`.
 A cartridge is attached as a reset / boot-time device, not loaded after the BASIC prompt is ready.

+Startup cartridge sources may be raw `.crt` images or ZIP archives.
+By default, a ZIP archive must contain exactly one `.crt` entry; archives with multiple `.crt` files are rejected as ambiguous.
+Use `--loadCrtZipEntry` in Avalonia Desktop or `loadCrtZipEntry` in Avalonia Browser to select an exact entry from a multi-cartridge ZIP archive, for example `carts/fc3.crt`.

 ## Supported `.crt` hardware types

 The emulator currently supports these `.crt` hardware type IDs: